MatthiasUckert/Introduction/README.md

 of corporate filings written in English, the lingua franca of capital markets.
 Three main takeaways emerge from our analyses.
-First, we describe the use and properties of accounting terminology and find that cognitive and dialectal causes (e.g., account-ing systems and English proficiency) are the most important drivers of terminology standardization.
+First, we describe the use and properties of accounting terminology and find that cognitive and dialectal causes (e.g., accounting systems and English proficiency) are the most important drivers of terminology standardization.
 Second, the adoption of a new reference framework of accounting terms or tags (i.e., the introduction of IFRS and XBRL)